davidcoates/praxis/example.md

 ##### Impure functions

-Let's look at a real impure function, `getLine`.
+Let's look at the type signature of the impure function `getLine`, which reads a line from stdin.
 ```
 getLine :: () -> (String # ReadIO)
 getLine = ...